DHCSSza/escalator-sadilar/content/post/2024/02/Mmasdibidi_Setaka/index.md

 ---

-Today, our spotlight shines on Mmasdibidi Setaka, a digital hummanities researcher at SADiLaR.
+Today, our spotlight shines on Mmasdibidi Setaka, a digital humanities researcher at SADiLaR.
 Mmasdibidi is an active participant in OLS, the Carpentries, PanSALB Sesotho National Body representative, DHASA exco and the UFS Academic Advisory Board - African languages department.
 She will also be a pannelist on our <a href="https://www.eventbrite.com/e/empowered-through-community-where-to-go-when-you-need-to-learn-new-skills-tickets-849305996097?aff=oddtdtcreator" target="_blank">Women's Day Event on the 8th of March 2024</a>.

 {{< cta cta_text="Register Now" cta_link="https://www.eventbrite.com/e/empowered-through-community-where-to-go-when-you-need-to-learn-new-skills-tickets-849305996097?aff=oddtdtcreator" cta_new_tab="true" >}}